Interview of Mike O'Neal, April 16, 2021

 Interviewed by Joan Wagnon

-Ardena Matlack describes the Kansas House of Representatives in the 1970’s when so few women were in the Kansas Legislature.
-Additionally, her second term she experienced being in the majority as a Democrat—something that seldom occurred.
-While in the majority, she started on the Federal and State Affairs committee as Vice-Chair, and moved up to chair the committee the second year of her term.
-The committee dealt with the ERA, abortion, liquor and a host of controversial issues.
-She also served on the Judiciary committee.
-Her discussion of gerrymandering shows the difficulty in dealing Show Morewith reapportionment that led to her husband losing his Senate seat and encouraging her to run for the House.
-She also dealt with environmental issues and water issues, particularly in Sedgwick County.
+Ardena Matlack described the Kansas House of Representatives in the 1970’s when few women were in the Kansas Legislature.
+During her second term she experienced being in the majority as a Democrat—something that seldom occurred in Kansas.
+While in the majority, she served on the Federal and State Affairs committee as Vice-Chair, and moved up to chair the committee the second year of her term.
+The committee dealt with the Equal Rights Amendment (ERA), abortion, liquor, and other controversial issues.
+She also served on the House Judiciary Committee.
+Her discussion of gerrymandering shows the Show Moredifficulty of dealing with redistricting that led to her husband losing his Senate seat and encouraging her to run for the House.
+She also dealt with environmental and water issues, particularly in Sedgwick County.
 Matlack worked with Treasurer Joan Finney to get the first Unclaimed Property law passed.
 Show Less

 bill reardon kansas representative